Krishi1211/Vote_transferring-mechanism/README.md

 - **[Contributing Guide](CONTRIBUTING.md)** - How to contribute to the project
 - **[Changelog](CHANGELOG.md)** - Version history and release notes

-## 🤝 Contributing
+## 🤝 About This Project

-We welcome contributions!
-Please read our [Contributing Guide](CONTRIBUTING.md) for details on:
-- Code of conduct
-- Development workflow
-- Coding standards
-- Pull request process

-This project was developed as part of ECS 235A coursework.
-For academic integrity, please do not copy directly for coursework submissions.
+**Academic Project**: This system was developed as part of ECS 235A (Computer and Information Security) coursework at UC Davis.

+**Purpose**: To demonstrate understanding of:
+- Blockchain technology and cryptographic security
+- Secure authentication and authorization
+- Production-level security practices
+- System architecture and design

+**Academic Integrity Notice**:
+- ⚠️ **Do not copy this code for your own coursework submissions**
+- ✅ Feel free to use as a learning reference
+- ✅ Study the implementation for educational purposes
+- ✅ Use concepts and ideas in your own original work

+**For Contributions**: While this is primarily an academic project, suggestions and feedback are welcome for learning purposes.

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+**Note**: While the code is open source under MIT License, please respect academic integrity policies if you're a student.

 ## 👥 Authors